Korioz/krz_personalmenu/README.md

 - Loadouts UI
 - Vehicle UI
 - Job Boss UI
-- Job 2 Boss UI
+- Organization Boss UI
 - Billing UI
 - Admin UI
 - Voice System Included (With the OneSync fix)
 - All of the function of nb_menuperso reworked (credits to [nlmarcio](https://github.com/nlmarcio))
-- Changeable Header (Just need to change the commonmenu.ytd file in OpenIV)
+- Changeable Header (Change the stream/commonmenu.ytd file in OpenIV)
-- EMOTE in UI
+- EMOTE in UI (thx to fivem)
-- Coloured Title

 ### Requirements
 This order also applies in the startup order.